Safe & Secure Shopping

 • Skin rashes

 Even if you correctly stored kratom tea in your fridge, make sure to throw it out after the third day.
 A lack of mold does not signify a safe beverage, as harmful bacteria can form once you exceed the three days limit.
+Once again, according to professional herbalists, Thomas and Steven, water does a poor job of conserving plant constituents, which is why they set the limit at three days.

 A better solvent for conservation is alcohol, but now we’re dabbing into the realm of tinctures, so I’ll save that one for another blog post.